GeoffroyS/Handwritten-digits-classifier/README.md

-# Handwritten digits classification using a Convolutional Neural Network
+# Handwritten digits classification using a Neural Network

 ## Getting started
 ### What?
-A Convolutional Neural Network to classify digits from the MNIST dataset To do:
+A Neural Network to classify digits from the MNIST dataset To do:
 * some more data exploration/plotting
 * work on the optimisation of the learning rate